RDBALL/just-the-docs/docs/code-201-notes/class-10.md

 parent: Code 201 Notes
 ---

 ## What Went Wrong?
-Troubleshooting JavaScript.
+Troubleshooting JavaScript

 ### Name some key differences between a Syntax Error and a Logic Error